 - Providing a succinct reply to the evaluation questions for the Research Project (mandatory), and for the Principal Investigators (optional) (Annex 1). - Awarding marks for the two main elements of the proposal the Research Project and the Principal Investigators.
-The Remote Referees award a qualitative three-option input on the proposal: highly recommended, recommended, or not recommended. - Indicating to which extent the reviewer agrees with the statements related to the excellence of the Principal Investigators. - Moreover, all reviewers in step 1 (Panel Chairs, Panel Vice Chairs, Panel Members and Panel Evaluators) are required to: - answer the question: 'Do you think this proposal should be further evaluated in step 2'? - suggest names of scientists/scholars who could assess as specialists the proposals in step.
+The pre-defined responses related to the questions regarding the Principal Investigator can be the following: Exceptional / Excellent / Very Good / Good / Non-competitive.
+Please note that the Remote Referees award a qualitative three-option input on the proposal: highly recommended, recommended, or not recommended. - Indicating to which extent the reviewer agrees with the statements related to the excellence of the Principal Investigators. - Moreover, all reviewers in step 1 (Panel Chairs, Panel Vice Chairs, Panel Members and Panel Evaluators) are required to: - answer the question: 'Do you think this proposal should be further evaluated in step 2'? - suggest names of scientists/scholars who could assess as specialists the proposals in step.
 These suggestions are crucial at this stage of the Synergy evaluation process.